Kuznetsov-Ilia/cv/index.md

 ` 2003-2008`
 __The city of Moscow State-Funded Educational Institution of Higher Professional Education “Peoples’ Friendship University of Russia” (RUDN)__
 __Engineer-economist major in “Economics and Company Management (branch-wise)”__

+## Free time
+I like listening to podcasts, watching youtube channels of googlers (espesially Jake Archibald and Surma), following front-end gurus on twitter (like Axel Rauschmayer) and of course reading technical articles to be in touch with the latest tendencies and bleeding edge of front-end development.
+I like travelling, bicycles, football, diving, ski and squash.
+I also like attending tech conferences, hackathons and meetups.

+## Languages
+* Russian - native
+* English - upper intermediate (Berlitz Certificate)
+* French - A1

 <!-- ### Footer